emacsmirror/denote-regexp/README.md

     - If it is otherwise a list, (optionally starting with `and` or `:and`), it will be treated as a regular expression sequence.
       If all remaining elements of the list are strings, it will be sorted following `denote-sort-keywords', otherwise, all - elements will be processed recursively.

+Finally, a `denote` construct for `rx` is available as well, which follows the same arguments as above.

 ## Examples

  - To match a file with the keywords "project" and "inprogress", use: